alpalwal/Divvy/Prod/scripts/README.md

 Creates a custom best practices pack with pre-canned insights and some custom ones too

 ## find_billable_resources.py
+Script to find all resources in an AWS account that DivvyCloud bills for.
+Currently runs off of the default AWS profile.

 ## full_pack_create_bots.py
 Creates a bot for every insight in a pack and sets each bot up for slack notifications